With a US passport, the world is your oyster.

 Applying for a Passport

 Are you getting excited already?
 You should!
-Owning a passport will open up a whole new world to you — like, literally a world of about 185 countries and territories without a travel visa, or with a visa on arrival (as of 7 January 2019).
+Owning a passport will open up a whole new world to you — like, literally a world of about 185 countries and territories without a travel visa, or with a visa on arrival.
 Now that’s a good reason as any to start the application process ASAP!
 So here we go:

 Step 1: Fill out form DS-11